dportik/dadi_pipeline/README.md

 Any number of demographic models can be created and tested by the user, I have written my pipeline to explore 14 models of joint demographic history for two-population comparisons.
 These models are written in the TwoD_models.py script, which must be in the same working directory when running the other scripts (they import these models).
-I assume outgroup data are lacking and create folded
-2D-spectra.
-If you have outgroup data in your SNP input file, you can easily change this option in the script.
-None of the scripts are fully automated, as they are inherently specific to the input file being used.
-You'll need to hand edit sections of the script to match your data set.

 The general overview is